 FOOD & DRINKS

 The Sussurro team set up big outside cooking fires where they cooked the most incredible freshly caught seafood including crab from a local fishing village and amazing crayfish!
 We feasted on seafood platters with sauteed capers and a tomato and basil side dish.
-Our desert was Tamarind and Chilli Pineapple with coconut Ice cream (homemade with local coconuts) which was so refreshing on a warm summer night.
+Our dessert was Tamarind and Chilli Pineapple with coconut icecream (homemade with local coconuts) which was so refreshing on a warm summer night.

 Six weeks before we were set to get married (and after we had already done the majority of the planning and booking, etc) we got a phone call letting us know that our venue had tragically burnt to the ground in the Barrydale fires!